Jy158654/Jy158654/README.md

 ## 🎓 A Little Bit About Myself
 💻 I'm an Electrical and Electronic Engineering student who switches track to __Data Science and Artificial Intelligence__.
-👁 I have experiebce in Computer Vision but I am looking forward to explore more on different fields of deep learning.
+👁 I have experiebce in Computer Vision but I am currenly learning different fields of deep learning (ie: NLP, Generative AI) 🤖 I also do embedded systems programming in different microcontrollers.
-🤖 I also enjoy embedded systems programming in different microcontrollers.
+🏃‍♂️ I enjoy running, badminton, table tennis, futsal.....,etc.
 📧 Drop me an email at junyonglee24@gmail.com to connect!

 ## ⚙️ ML Frameworks/Libraries